CorentinLabelle/Brainstorm-Tool/README.md

 ## Pipeline_Builder

 This side App allows the user to create, save and modify pipelines.
 The pipeline are saved as a MatLab structure (.mat) that can be imported in the Analysis Tool and applied on studies.

+## MatLab Structure
 The MatLab structure contains a field for every process selected.
-Each process field contains subfield that contains the parameter for that process.
+Each process field contains subfield that contains the parameters for that process.
+Example of a typical structure:
+'''
+|---allo
+|------bonjour

+'''

 # Scripts
 ## EEG_Pipeline

 This script contains all the process that can be applied on an EEG study.
-Input: Structure and sFiles
+It takes as input (1) a list of the studies to analyze and (2) a MatLab structure with the processes to apply.

 Functions:
 - Add EEG Position